wwlr9/FALSACLivesinanEnvironment/README.md

 “Organisms, composed of material which is characterized by the utmost inconsistency and unsteadiness, have somehow learned the methods of maintaining constancy and keeping steady in the presence of conditions which might reasonably be expected to prove profoundly disturbing.” –Walter Cannon, American Physiologist

 ## FALSAC and Its Envionment: Envision
+FALSAC's internal environment is supported by a math model, simulating a simplified version of homeostasis. <br>
 Check FALSAC_Internal_External_Environment.cs in CodeGuidance. <br>

 Major biological inspirations: homeostasis(negative feedback), glucose regulation(insulin resistance), fight/flight response, stress physiology, open system, randomness in nature.